 Dallas Museum of Art rocks with Late Night on November 15th.
-Late night curator talk: Speechless, Different by Design; Jake Schrock is on the late-night main stage; the late night film is Vision Portraits; and late night after hours performance is Black Taffy.
+Late-night curator talk: Speechless, Different by Design; Jake Schrock is on the late-night main stage; the late-night film is Vision Portraits, and late-night after-hours performance is Black Taffy.

 Let your kids experience the best kind of drama and creativity with the Dallas Children’s Theater Activities in Klyde Warren Park on November 16th.

 The Nasher Sculpture Center presents 360 Speaker Series: Martin Creed, Artist on November 16th.
 Martin Creed’s renowned work has won the Turner Prize.
-This program is a one-person show Getting Changed comprised of talk, concert and cabaret.
-This surprising and unusual show is a must see!
+This program is a one-person show Getting Changed comprised of talk, concert, and cabaret.
+This surprising and unusual show is a must-see!

 Enjoy Lunchtime Music with Mark Ripley on piano and vocals on November 16th at Klyde Warren Park.

-You have seen the wacky TV comedy Mystery Science Theater 3000 along its star Joel Hodgson.
+You have seen the wacky TV comedy Mystery Science Theater 3000 along with its star Joel Hodgson.
 Now you can see it live, in person!
 On November 17th, the Winspear Opera House hosts Mystery Science Theater 3000 Live, The Great Cheesy Movie Circus Tour.
 It’s one day only, so don’t miss your chance to have some crazy scientific fun!

-Drumline Live Holiday Spectacular features Christmas music like you’ve never heard it before.
+Drumline Live Holiday Spectacular features Christmas music as you’ve never heard it before.
 A marching band transforms the music with a gospel, jazz, soul, Motown and hip-hop flair.
 This incredible show at the Winspear Opera House on November 19th will leave you begging for more.

 Charles Dickens’ A Christmas Carol is presented at the Wyly Theatre November 20th through December 29th.
 Celebrate the holiday season with this heartwarming play.

 November 21st through the 23rd the Dallas Symphony Orchestra will perform with Maxim Vengerov on violin in Prokofiev Symphony No. 6 and Bruch’s Violin Concerto.
-Conductor Xian Zhang leads works of Bruch, Ravel and Prokofiev for an outstanding evening.
+Conductor Xian Zhang leads works of Bruch, Ravel, and Prokofiev for an outstanding evening.